divinity-m/Anti-Gravity/dev_logs.md

 requestAnimationFrame(determineFrameRate);
 ```
 But all this did was slow the game down a ton.
-I did try tweaking with the `fps` variable, and from what I've seen so far, lower `fps` increases the game speed, and higher `fps` decreases it.
-So clearly something is inverted in the code.
+I did try tweaking with the `fps` constant, and from what I've seen so far, decreasing the `fps` increases the game speed, and increasing `fps` decreases it.
+So clearly, something is inverted in the code.

 ### Things Worked On:
  - Fixed a bug on level 5